vitalif/vitastor/docs/intro/quickstart.en.md

     but some free unpartitioned space must be available because the script creates new partitions for journals.
 - You can change OSD configuration in units or in `vitastor.conf`.
   Check [Configuration Reference](../config.en.md) for parameter descriptions.
-- If all your drives have capacitors, and even if not, but if you ran `vitastor-disk` without `--disable_data_fsync off` at the first step, then put the following setting into etcd: \
-  `etcdctl --endpoints=... put /vitastor/config/global '{"immediate_commit":"all"}'`
 - Start all OSDs: `systemctl start vitastor.target`

 ## Create a pool